-- Unique venue a skybox club overlooking the host university's football stadium; a historical or cultural center; an aquarium or museum where brief tours can be incorporated into the programming; an iconic restaurant, theater or arena in the area; a beach party setting; etc. - Slideshow before and/or after the formal presentation, a slideshow of participating team or student-athlete images is shown on video boards or mixed with NCAA branding messages (host would be responsible for collecting images from schools or preliminary round hosts) - Speakers relevance to the participating student-athletes is the most important factor.
-Former NCAA champions or graduating student-athletes who went on to professional or Olympic fame in the given sport are ideal, however other options available at no or little expense to the host should be explored as some speakers transcend their sport or profession.
-Examples of previous speakers include: Todd Martin Tennis, Dot Richardson Softball, President of the USGA Golf, Bill Belichick Lacrosse (Boston), ESPN personalities, comedians, motivational speakers, well-known football or basketball coaches at the host institution, etc. - Photo opportunities opportunities for teams or individuals to pose for a photo in front of a championship backdrop (possibly with the championship trophy) or in conjunction with unique or iconic elements of the area (e.g., with giant hanging shark in Florida, with longhorn steer in Texas, in winners circle at Churchill Downs, overlooking city skyline, football stadium, etc.) - Favors unique to the sport or area examples include: mini soccer balls, mini lacrosse sticks, baseball shaped cheese Wisconsin, make-your-own beach flip flops Florida; please check with your championship administrator regarding budget, appropriateness and possibility of items provided by official equipment suppliers before pursuing - Special entrances for student-athletes red carpet into venue, spotlights, limos, local youth teams wearing team colors or with pom poms/signs to greet the student-athletes - Band/DJ/Interactive Games are generally only appropriate in more informal settings with numerous teams of both genders, relaxed time constraints, fun atmosphere, etc. - Event 1/Championship merchandise sales booth or display area with order forms on-site - Special Olympics Component speaker, athletes, etc. (recommended for all DIII championships)
+- Unique venue A skybox club overlooking the host institution's football stadium; a historical or cultural center; an aquarium or museum where brief tours can be incorporated into the programming; an iconic restaurant, theater or arena in the area; etc. - Slideshow Before and/or after the formal presentation, a slideshow of participating team or student-athlete images is shown on screens or video boards or mixed with NCAA branding messages.
+The host institution would be responsible for collecting images from participating institutions or preliminary-round hosts. - Speakers Relevance to the participating student-athletes is the most important factor.
+Former NCAA champions or former student-athletes who went on to professional or Olympic fame in the given sport are ideal; however, other options available at no or little expense to the host institution should be explored as some speakers transcend their sport or profession.
+Examples of previous speakers include: Todd Martin Tennis; Dot Richardson Softball; President of the USGA Golf; Bill Belichick Lacrosse (Boston); and ESPN personalities, motivational speakers, well-known coaches from the host institution, etc. - Photo opportunities Opportunities for teams to take a photo in front of a championship backdrop (possibly with the championship trophy) or in conjunction with unique or iconic elements of the area (e.g., with a giant hanging shark in Florida, with a longhorn steer in Texas, in the winner's circle at Churchill Downs, overlooking the city skyline, football stadium, etc.) - Favors unique to the sport or area Examples include mini soccer balls, mini lacrosse sticks, baseball shaped cheese (Wisconsin) and make-your-own beach flip flops (Florida); please check with your championship manager regarding budget, appropriateness and possibility of items provided by official equipment suppliers before confirming any purchases

+- Special entrances for student-athletes Red carpet into venue, spotlights, limos, local youth teams wearing team colors or with pom poms/signs to greet the student-athletes - Band/DJ/Interactive games Generally are only appropriate in more informal settings with numerous teams, relaxed time constraints, fun atmosphere, etc. - Event 1/championship merchandise Sales booth or display area with order forms on-site - Special Olympics component Speaker at banquet, Special Olympic athletes to attend banquet, help to present awards at the championship, etc. (recommended for all Division III championships)